Amitie10g/WebArchiveBOT/README.md

 * Create a directory inside the WWW access if you want, and,
   * Copy "index.php"
   * Symlink "template.php" and "doc"

+## Running in HHVM

+To use HHVM instead of PHP, replace the default shebang with the HHVM one:

+  `#!/usr/bin/hhvm -d hhvm.hack.lang.look_for_typechecker=0`

 Ensure the "WebArchiveBOT.sh" has exec permissions